opensearch-project/data-prepper/docs/readme/trace_setup.md

          # Make sure you configure sufficient heap
          # default value is 512
          buffer_size: 512
-         # The raw processor does bulk request to your elasticsearch sink, so configure the batch_size higher.
+         # The raw prepper does bulk request to your elasticsearch sink, so configure the batch_size higher.
          # If you use the recommended otel-collector setup each ExportTraceRequest could contain max 50 spans. https://github.com/opendistro-for-elasticsearch/data-prepper/tree/v0.7.x/deployment/aws
          # With 64 as batch size each worker thread could process upto 3200 spans (64 * 50)
          batch_size: 64
-  processor:
+  prepper:
-    - otel_trace_raw_processor:
+    - otel_trace_raw_prepper:
   sink:
     - elasticsearch:
         hosts: [ "your-es-endpoint" ]
         trace_analytics_raw: true
 service-map-pipeline:
+  workers: 8
   delay: "100"
   source:
     pipeline:
       name: "otel-trace-pipeline"
-  processor:
+  prepper:
     - service_map_stateful:
         # The window duration is the maximum length of time the data prepper stores the most recent trace data to evaluvate service-map relationships.
         # The default is 3 minutes, this means we can detect relationships between services from spans reported in last 3 minutes.